 The sde user must be added to the db_owner role in the database to upgrade.

-Alternatively, the upgrade can be run by a user (other than sde) who is in the db_owner database role or sysadmin fixed server role.
+Alternatively, the upgrade can be run in SQL Server by a user (other than sde) who is in the db_owner database role or sysadmin fixed server role.
+This does not apply to database services.

 The dbo user already has the required privileges to create a geodatabase inside a database.